MichaelLoka/CurrencyConverter/README.md

-This Project converts U.S. Dollars to Egyptian Pounds
+This Project converts U.S. Dollars to Egyptian Pounds and Vise Versa